Chris West (politician): In the legislature

 West was sworn into the Maryland House of Delegates on January 14, 2015.

 After Senator Jim Brochin announced that he would run to replace Baltimore County Executive Kevin Kamenetz, West announced he would run to succeed Brochin in the Senate.
 He ran on a slate with Republican Nino Mangione, who was running for House of Delegates.
 He defeated Robbie Leonard in the general election with 51.0 percent of the vote.
 West raised the third most funds out of every other Senator for his 2018 campaign, raking in a total $443,282.80 during the 2018 election cycle.

 West was sworn into the Maryland Senate on January 9, 2019.
 Since 2020, he has served as the caucus parliamentarian of the Maryland Senate GOP caucus.

+In August 2023, West announced that he would not run for re-election in 2026.